 Every year we create, test, taste – and retest – hundreds of healthy, delicious recipes for Clean Eating, including a number of baked goods such as cookies, cakes and pies.
-But here’s the funny thing: No matter how many dessert recipes we’ve created, there is one recipe in our bank that still stands out, our Chocolate Chip Almond Butter Cookies.
+But here’s the funny thing: No matter how many dessert recipes we’ve created, there is one recipe in our bank that still stands out, our gluten-free Chocolate Chip Almond Butter Cookies.

-- You probably already have the ingredients in your pantry.
 Six ingredients – you read that right – is all you need.
 Most of us have almond butter, eggs, baking soda, Sucanat (or any clean granulated sugar), salt and a bar of chocolate kicking around without having to pop out to the grocery store.

-- They are uber easy to make, and to clean up after.
 Simply blend all ingredients in one bowl, shape into cookies and bake on cookie sheets for 10 to 12 minutes (they won’t look done, but trust us, once cooled they have a perfectly crisp exterior and soft interior.)
 A recipe doesn’t get easier than this.
 An added bonus?
 They freeze well so you can make an extra batch to pull out when you need a treat.

 Do you have your ingredients out to make these yet?
 Let us know how they turn out!